JanWalsh91/42CMS/subject/ftcms_subject.en.md

 We want to be able to:
 - create and edit at least three types of products: basic products, master products and variant products:
   - **Master Product**: This is an abstract product meant to represent a group of products that differ by one or more **variation attributes**.
 For example, a T-Shirt with two variation attributes, size and color, can be considered a Master Product.
-  - **Variation Product**: This product are concrete products which vary according to a Master Product's variation attributes.
-For example, a perfume can come in different bottle sizes, such as 30ml and 60ml; each one of those is a variant.
+  - **Variation Product**: This product is a concrete product which varies according to a Master Product's variation attributes.
+For example, a perfume can come in different bottle sizes, such as 30ml and 60ml (each one of those is a variant).
 A Variant Product must have its Master Product's variation attributes defined.
 A Variant Product cannot exist without a Master Product.
-Variation Product's attributes can override its Master Product's attributes, but otherwise inherits them.
+A Variation Product's attributes can override its Master Product's attributes, but otherwise inherits them.
   - **Basic Product**: This is a simple, standalone, concrete product with no relation to a Master or Variant Product.
 - have at least the following product attributes: (see *Object Type Definitions*)
   - ID or [SKU](https://en.wikipedia.org/wiki/Stock_keeping_unit) (string)